frederic-perez/AmE-dictionary/data/dictionary.md

 __cash cow__ _idiom_ A product or business that always makes a lot of profit.
 __cash flow__
 __cash rebate__
-__cashier__ _n_ A cashier is someone who works at a store ringing up people's purchases.
+__cashier__ _n_ :two: A cashier is someone who works at a store ringing up people's purchases.
 Most cashiers use a cash register for keeping money and making change.
 __cashmere__
 __casket__ _n_ :two::hammer: _Closed casket, that's right._
 __cassava__ _n_